This t-shirt fit guide will show you exactly how a t-shirt should fit, regardless of your build.

 Timeless Fit Tees

-It’s universally flattering and won’t go out of style anytime soon. when in doubt, try to achieve this type of fit.
+My T-shirt fit is perfect in this picture, as indicated by the guide.
+This fit should be the default for most guys.
+It’s universally flattering and won’t go out of style anytime soon.
+When in doubt, try to achieve this fit.

-Boxy Fit Tees
+Men’s Boxy Fit T-Shirts

-But, there’s absolutely nothing wrong with looser clothing and boxy tees, so wear what makes you happy!
+Personally, I avoid these trends because I like buying clothes that will look good five or more years from now.
+But there’s absolutely nothing wrong with looser clothing and boxy tees, so wear what makes you happy!

 Muscle Fit Tees